-3.5.7 Disk Space Check on Upgrading to eDirectory SP4 or later
+3.5.7 Disk Space Check on Upgrading to eDirectory SP5

-When eDirectory server is upgraded from previous versions to eDirectory 8.8 SP4 or later, the disk space check for the DIB upgrade would be performed.
+When eDirectory server is upgraded from previous versions to eDirectory 8.8 SP5, the disk space check for the DIB upgrade would be performed.
 The free disk space necessary in the file system, where the DIB resides would be equal to that of the DIB size.
 The messages of the disk space check would be updated in the ndscheck.log located in the instance's specific log directory.
 For default instance, /var/opt/novell/eDirectory/log/ndscheck.log.

 NOTE: The disk space check is required only during the DIB upgrade process.
-For more information, refer to Chapter 7, "Upgrade Requirements of eDirectory 8.8," on page 117.
+For more information, refer to Chapter 7, "Upgrade Requirements of eDirectory 8.8," on page 111.